Follow

 5. Click OK to save.

-Note: If you try to block password changes for an administrator account, you will see an error like this:
+Note: If you try to block password changes for an administrator account, you will see an error message.

 Method 2: Use Command Prompt or Windows Terminal